web-platform-tests/rfcs/rfcs/testdriver-features.md

 ### Having `testdriver_features` in the `Test` is not sufficient

 `TestExecutor` needs information about whether to activate BiDi or not at `connect`, which happens before the runner receives the test metadata.
 This can be addressed by passing the data to implementation-specific `TestharnessExecutor` via the implementation-specific `BrowserSettings` and  like in the [example](https://github.com/web-platform-tests/wpt/pull/49122/files#diff-0df24b5b583c460182e687f7dc7a6a79dd2cd3389bc4a96f48483f60fceb51f7R269).

+### `testdriver.js` is included in a subresource

+The use of `testdriver.js` within a subresource presents a challenge.
+Both the main resource and the subresource must specify the same features, which is hard to verify due to the lack of a complete picture of subresource usage.
+The most problematic scenario would be if the subresource enabled bidi APIs without the top-level test opting in (e.g., in tests against implementations where the flag is ineffective in wptrunner).
+Currently, this is preventable because all testdriver commands go through the top-level script, but once BiDi can be used for wptrunner itself, it could become a problem for other features.

 ## Alternatives considered